Here's where Donald Trump stands on education

-Donald Trump was elected 45th President of the United States of America early Wednesday morning, in what is being called one of the most stunning upsets in political history.
+Education policy has largely been a second-tier issue in the 2016 presidential election.

-Education policy was largely a second-tier issue during his campaign, which focused instead on issues like national security, trade, and Hillary Clinton’s email scandal.
+Republican presidential nominee Donald Trump has focused his discussion mostly on issues like national security, trade, and an email scandal.

 He’s also been hounded by questions about Trump University, as he remains enmeshed in multiple lawsuits filed by former students that accuse him of defrauding thousands of customers with worthless classes on real estate and investing.